ShaneKoNaung/mlflow-project/ReadMe.md

 # Duration Prediction for NYC Taxi

-The purpose of this project is to practise MLops Tools taught in DataTalks Mlops zoomcamp.
+The purpose of this project is to practise MLOps Tools taught in DataTalks MlOps zoomcamp.

 ## Data